One of the Scrum gurus – Jeff Sutherland – once said: “Greatness can’t be imposed; it has to come from within. But it does live within all of us.”

 - On-time delivery: Thanks to introducing well-defined sprints which specify exactly which feature or piece of code should be built sequentially, you can manage product increment more efficiently and predict the project’s completion timeline.

 - Higher team satisfaction: What makes this methodology so awesome is that here the team’s voice can be heard, and they have a real impact on the development process.
 Moreover, the team can gather together for brainstorming sessions to make decisions collectively.
-As it turns out, teams that use full Scrum are 250% more effective than the ones that don’t.
+As it turns out, software development teams that use Scrum are 250% more effective than the ones that don’t.
 Scrum increases job satisfaction, boosts morale and supports each team member’s personal growth.
 Just remember: a happy team is an effective team.

 How does Scrum work in practice?
 Miquido’s project management process

 Imagine you want to create a new and original product: an app for communication and information sharing inside a hospital.
 A combination of iMessage, Skype, wayfinding, medication tracking, and patient-files’ management.
 Seems cool, right?